 - Big, Screwed-Up Family: Both Jake and Helen come from this trope, but this episode highlights how messed up the Barksdale side is.
-Rita marries and divorces frequently and is the in the one who benefits from Parental Favoritism; Helen has all her resentment bottled up, driving her to get drunk during the wedding; Erin barely knows her fianceé, which is clearly going to mooch from her family's money; and Amy is basically a grown up Daria.
+Rita marries and divorces frequently and is the one who benefits from Parental Favoritism; Helen has all her resentment bottled up, driving her to get drunk during the wedding; Erin barely knows her fianceé, who is clearly going to mooch from her family's money; and Amy is basically a grown up Daria.

 - Everyone Has Standards: Daria's even drier witted escort Luhrman asks Daria at one point if she wishes to share a bottle of drain cleaner with him, which silently alarms Daria.
 Subverted in that Luhrman quickly explains his remark was meant solely as a joke and not an indicator of self-destructive behavior.